robhami/ZTM_REACT/createApp3README.md

 ## Create App 3 ##

 ### CardList.js ###
-Create card list and cut robot elements from index.js to be rendered there and add {robots} as destructured input to CardlIst function:
+Create card list and cut robot elements from index.js to be rendered there and add {robots} as destructured input to CardList function:

 ```javascript
 import React from 'react';